 "It might be bad weather, it might be rough waves, limited privacy, barking dogs, crowing roosters, mosquito bites, jellyfish stings, sunburns.
 But that is the nature of the TAO, the unexpected, the unknown, stepping outside your comfort zone, diving into the experience.
 We love it, but we understand that this is not everyone’s idea of a holiday.”

 That’s just it - it’s an adventure and that’s why it appealed to us!
 At the same time, you have to go with the flow a lot and trust in your crew.
 For example, kayaking to Ginto Basecamp in the pitch black or having to postpone the trip for a day.
 Those weren’t easy things for everyone to deal with (especially because the hostels in Coron usually fill up and your stay can’t always be extended).

 There’s also no wifi, limited electricity and bucket showers - proper island life!
 That might appeal to you to, but it might not.
 What helps is being on a boat with 20 other like-minded travellers, and that isn’t something that you’re always lucky enough to get on other tours.
 Socialising with them all day long allows you to make amazing friends that you’re sad to part ways with by the end of it!

 TAO have recently brought in a cashless payment system for buying drinks on board the boat.
 Roughly 3,000 pesos per person needs to be loaded on to the cashless bracelet the evening before departure, along with a 200 peso environmental fee.
-Anything remaining on the bracelet will be refunded, so don’t worry if you think you might need more, which you might if you’re doing a five day tour.
-Additionally, ATM’s in Coron and El Nido are notoriously unreliable, so it doesn’t help to be thinking one step ahead pre-trip.
+Anything remaining on the bracelet will be refunded, so don’t worry if you want to put a bit more on and don't end up spending it all, which you might have to if you’re doing a five day tour.
+Additionally, ATM’s in Coron and El Nido are notoriously unreliable, so it doesn’t help to be thinking one step ahead before the trip.

 What To Pack